Looooopy/developer-images/README.md

 #### Troubleshooting

-When you notice that you bash promt do not except input thats probably beacuase you have accedental turn off flow control by keyboard shgortcut
+When you notice that you bash promt do not accept inputs, thats probably beacuase you have accedental turn off flow control by keyboard shortcuts

     Ctrl + s